Amenities & Useful info

 The Broadsheet is delivered to every address in the two villages at the end of each month.
 Sue Ong is our editor and will be pleased to receive any interesting news from the villages.
 If you want to promote an event, feature your club, publicise a meeting or wish to advertise your company to the local people, please e-mail Sue.
 You can see the latest copy of the Broadsheet and previous editions here.

-Both Little Bourton and Great Bourton have a Neighbourhood Watch scheme.
+The Neighbourhood Watch Scheme is being updated and we'll add the names of the team here for both Great and Little Bourton.
 Co-ordinators provide villagers with useful crime prevention information and are a contact point for the neighbourhood policing team.
 The co-ordinators receive “Ringmaster” emails or telephone calls informing them of nearby local crime and requesting information to assist in investigating local crimes.
 They then pass on the information to their neighbours.
 Neighbourhood watch stickers, UV pens, fridge magnets with the contact telephone numbers for the police, and other crime prevention literature are all available from the co-ordinators.
 If you see anything suspicious please make a note of vehicle registration numbers or other details so that the information can be passed on to the Neighbourhood Policing team.
 Please contact Michelle Miller to find out contact details for your local co-ordinator if you would like to be added to their e-mail circulation list.
 To report any incidents, please contact Thames Valley Police on 101.

 The nearest Police Station is in Banbury.
 It is open from 0800 – 2200 daily.
 You can contact the police at any time on their non-emergency number – 101.
 You should however ring 999 for any emergency.